 On the way I originally planned to also visit the grand exhibition at Noordbrabant's Museum in Bosch’s home town ’s-Hertogenbosch (from which he took his name) celebrating 500 years after his death (his birth year is uncertain but is approximately 1450).
 It turned out that the exhibition moved to Prado just after, to join with the collections there, which made it become an even bigger exhibition, the biggest to date of Bosch’s work, where some have been newly renovated and some triptychs that were split-up rejoined.

-This will also be me, when I have built a full-size “reconstruction” of this torture harp from hell (the harp on the original painting is about 30-35 cm) where I will be hung between the strings to find out what the sound of the Harp from Hell will be.
-I have spent time doing the work and plan to be ready to premiere the piece in 2018 or 2019.
+I was beginning to visualize a full-size “reconstruction” of the harp (the harp image on the original painting is about 30-35 cm) where I would be hung between the strings to find out what the sound of the Harp from Hell would be.
+I spent time planning the work and expected to be ready to premiere it as a piece soon after.

 A few attempts have been made before to copy the instruments in his paintings, but as far as I could find never in “full size”, and with the essential element: a man “crucified” through his body by the strings.

-I plan to realize it, in other words, as a musical performance piece, where I myself will act as the tortured man hanging in the strings I play.
-I have to point out though, that the point for me is not the torture but the body involvement of being inbetween the situation as musician and instrument.
+I planned to realize it, in other words, as a musical performance piece, where I myself would act as the tortured man hanging in the strings I play.
+I have to point out, though, that the point for me was not the torture, but the body involvement of being in-between the situation as musician and instrument.

 During the visit to the exhibition, I discovered that Bosch reused the image of the man crucified by the strings of a harp in another work some time later (see detail to the left), in The Last Judgment Triptych (ca 1505-15, when not on loan to this exhibition situated in Musea Brugge, City of Bruges, Groeningemuseum – not to be confused with another triptych with the same name in Vienna, or a fragment in Munich, see also full image below).
 I was already considering an unorthodox way of realizing the image, not being true to the exact model, when I saw this variation, with different colour and shape of the harp, and a different position of the man too.
 It also confirms my opinion that the interpretation (of The Garden...) that you sometimes see that the harp is built together with the lute behind it is wrong.

-When examining that, it looks like of the 21 strings, only 6-9 go through his body (the last three might go through the head or just behind it), so two are free between his legs and 10-13 are free above his head (between his arms).
-At first, I thought I would be as true as possible to the original image and its proportions, then I realized that my interest is not to make a three-dimensional copy of the painting but to concentrate on the idea of hanging in the strings.
-See the development of the work below!
+When examining that, it looks like only 6 to 9 of the 21 strings go through his body (the last three might go through the head or just behind it, it's not clear), so two are free between his legs and 10-13 are free above his head (between his stretched arms).
+At first, I thought that I should be as true as possible to the original image and its proportions, then I realized that I'm not actually interested in making a three-dimensional copy of the painting but to concentrate on the idea of hanging in the strings.

 The technique itself is not entirely new to me.
 I have in many years built a number of constructions and music based on long strings, of which many “acrobatic” in a similar way.
 Here are some examples: